Filter Sets: Setup Guide

 Best Practices

-Filter Sets Without Filters - A filter set without any filtering configured is known as an “open filter set” and is built to match every lead in your system for a given lead type.
+A filter set without any filtering configured is known as an "open filter set" and is built to match every lead in your system for a given lead type.
 In most cases, boberdoo recommends against leaving filter sets open as this can cause problems with how leads match in your system.
+If your leads are sold by the best pricing scenario, for example, an open filter set can cause all leads to sell to the single buyer who always bids highest.

-boberdoo recommends creating a test buyer with a filter set for each lead type.
+When onboarding a new vendor, it is important to confirm they can receive a matched response from your system. boberdoo recommends creating a test buyer with a filter set for each lead type.
 Each filter set should be configured to only accept State=AK and ZIP=99999.
 Any vendor can submit a test lead with State=AK and ZIP=99999 to force a match.
 Real leads should never have a zip code of 99999 meaning this testing filter set can be left active without the potential for real-time leads to match to it.
+See our Testing Process Documentation for more information.

-Use Filters to Your Advantage - Some leads can be more valuable than others.
+Some leads can be more valuable than others.
 A realty lead for a $1 million house is significantly more profitable for your buyers than a $200,000 condo.
 Consider diversifying your filter sets to separate these high-value leads and sell them at a higher price.

 Troubleshooting